github/libprojfs/docs/build-install.md

   ./MirrorProvider_Mount.sh
 ```

-If the `libprojfs.so` dynamic library you built in the preceding
+The libprojfs library you built in the preceding
+[Building libprojfs](#building-libprojfs) section must have been
+configured with the `--enable-vfs-api` option in order for it to
+support the VFSForGit API.

-[Building libprojfs](#building-libprojfs) section is not installed,
+Further, if your libprojfs library is not installed,
 or if it's installed in a custom location, you will need to provide
 that path in the `LD_LIBRARY_PATH` environment variable.